NBA Hall of Fame

 In recognition of his lasting impact on the NBA, Bill Davidson was inducted into the Naismith Memorial Basketball Hall of Fame in 2008.

-Davidson's Awards and Records
+Davidson's Awards and Honors

 • 1x Stanley Cup Champion Owner